Heidrun Gerzymisch: Career

 She held professorships in 1987-1988, 1990 and 1991 at the "Department of Translation and Interpretation" at Monterey Institute of International Studies, Monterey, California, and completed her post-doctoral "Habilitation" in Translation Science at the Heidelberg University in 1992.
 She held an interim professorship in the area of translation science at the "Institut für Übersetzen und Dolmetschen" at the Heidelberg University in 1993 and then received a tenured appointment to the Chair for English Linguistics and Translation Science of Saarland University which she held until 2009.
-She was a visiting professor at the Translatology Institute of the Charles University in Prague in 1999, the Institute for Theoretical and Applied Translatology at the University of Graz in 2002, the Institute of Translation and Interpreting at the Zurich University of Applied Sciences (ZHAW) since 2008, as well as at the Centre for Translation Studies at the University of Vienna in 2010.
+She was a visiting professor at the Translatology Institute of the Charles University in Prague in 1999, the Institute for Theoretical and Applied Translatology at the University of Graz in 2002, the Institute of Translation and Interpreting at the Zurich University of Applied Sciences (ZHAW) from 2008 to 2018, as well as at the Centre for Translation Studies at the University of Vienna in 2010.